rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 ![AI correlation](ai_contributions.png)

 We hypothesized that there would be a correlation between how much people contributed to the newsletter and how they felt about AI-generated summaries.
-We found no evidence for this (p-value of Jonckheere-Terpstra test for a two-sided alternative is 0.57).
+We found no evidence for this (the p-value of a Jonckheere-Terpstra test for a two-sided alternative is 0.57).

 ### Ease of Contributing By Contributions

 ![Ease correlation](ease_contributions.png)

-We hypothesized that there would be a correlation between how much people contributed to the newsletter and how easy they found it to contribute.
+We hypothesized that there would be a correlation between how much people contributed to the newsletter and how easily they found it to contribute.

-We found no evidence for this (p-value of Jonckheere-Terpstra test for a two-sided alternative is 0.25).
+We found no evidence for this (the p-value of a Jonckheere-Terpstra test for a two-sided alternative is 0.25).

 ## Conclusion